mahozad/cutcon/vlc-how-to.md

 using ldd mylib.so file to inspect references it is a way to view what/which libraries are bound to your executable https://stackoverflow.com/questions/29422614/how-to-set-the-path-that-a-so-library-will-search-for-other-so-libraries

+Note that ldd seems to show the indirect library dependencies as well.
+For example, ldd libvlc.so shows libidn but that is because libvlc depends on libvlccore and libvlccore needs libidn.

 ldd vs readelf
 https://stackoverflow.com/questions/6242761/determine-direct-shared-object-dependencies-of-a-linux-binary